-- Enhance your Bot Intelligence by defining interruption handling, multi intent detection and more.
+- Enhance your Bot Intelligence by defining interruption handling, multi-intent detection, and more.

-Step 4: Test your Bot
+Test your Bot

 You need to carefully test and analyze your ML and NLP models and ensure you have not inadvertently trained your models using a large number of conflicting utterances while paying close attention to false positives and false negatives.

-For more information, see Test your Bot.
+For more information, refer to Test your Bot.

-For more information, see Publishing Tasks.
+For more information, refer to Publishing Tasks.

-Furthermore, bot developers and analysts should work together to identify drop-off points, uncover task or language failures, determine why conversations are abandoned and monitor service and script performance to improve the NLP and functional performance of your bots.
+Furthermore, bot developers and analysts work together to identify drop-off points, uncover task or language failures, determine why conversations are abandoned and monitor service and script performance to improve the NLP and functional performance of your bots.

-For more information, see Analyze your Bot.
+For more information, refer to Analyze your Bot.